A report on österlen.se

 Employees at Österlen: about 100

-Farm shop and restaurant outside Smedstorp, stores are also located in Lund, Malmö, Gothenburg and Stockholm.
+Farm shop and restaurant outside Smedstorp.
+There is also an Ingelsta Turkey store in Gothenburg.
 Turkey products are sold in the grocery trade all over Sweden.

 Good to know: The facility is adapted for the disabled.
 There is plenty of room if you come with a caravan or camper van.
 The restaurant is richly equipped with highchairs.